Eneroth3/eneroth-solid-tools/Extension Presentation/Extension Warehouse.md

 *Subtract*: Subtract solid groups/components.

-*Trim*: Trim away solid groups/components.
+*Trim*: Trim solid groups/components to other solids.

 *Intersect*: Find overlap between solid groups/components.

-To use multiple targets in Trim and Subtract, pre-select prior to activating the tool.
+To use multiple targets in Trim and Subtract, pre-select the targets prior to activating the tool.

-Union and Intersect on the other hand can be instantly used, without activating the tool, if selected 2 or more solids before pressing the button.
+Union and Intersect on the other hand can be instantly used, without activating the tool, if 2 or more solids are selected before pressing the button.

-Subtract and trim can be activated with any number of pre-selected solids to use them all as targets.
-Union and intersect can perform quick operations on selected solids, without even activating the tools.

 April 2017 this extension was made open source, [available at GitHub](https://github.com/Eneroth3/Eneroth-Solid-Tools).

 ## Change Log ##

-### 1.0.0 (2014-11-13) ###
-First Release

-### 1.0.1 (2014-11-21) ###
-Limited use to Sketchup Pro (due to EW terms and conditions).

-### 1.0.2 (2016-07-25) ###
+### 3.0.0 (2018-04-01)###

+Added multi target trim and subtract.
+Fixed issue with interior holes in faces.
-Fixed bug in intersecting volumes.
+Fixed coplanar faces merging in modifier geometry.
+Refactor and code cleaning (makes it easier to maintain the project in the future).

+### 2.0.1 (2017-11-05) ###

+Use vector icons.
+Added Eneroth Tool Memory icon.

 ### 2.0.0 ###
 Made open source.